nswdpc/silverstripe-nsw-customerpaymentsplatform/docs/en/004_restricted_products.md

 1. 'Purchase access requestors' - users who can request access to restricted products
 2. 'Have purchase access' - users who have been given access to restricted products
-3. 'Purchase access approvers' - approvers who can move people between the two group above
+3. 'Purchase access approvers' - approvers who can move people between the two groups above

 These groups are maintained in the system with no special permissions.